citusdata/citus_docs/get_started/what_is_citus.rst

 * Large dataset archival and reporting
 * Analyzing sessions with funnel, segmentation, and cohort queries

 Citus' benefits here are its ability to parallelize query execution and scale linearly with the number of worker databases in a cluster.
+Some advantages of Citus for real-time applications:

+* Maintain sub-second responses as the dataset grows
+* Analyze new events and new data as it happens, in real-time
+* Parallelize SQL queries
+* Scale out without giving up SQL
+* Maintain performance under high concurrency
+* Fast responses to dashboard queries
+* Use one database, not a patchwork
+* Rich PostgreSQL data types and extensions

 Considerations for Use
 ----------------------